rjduran/cm-code/rpi/README.md

         * Select Other
         * Select English (US)
         * Key to function as AltGr (I chose the default for the keyboard layout.)
         * Compose key – No compose key
+    * Interfacing Options
+      * Enable SSH

     **Raspberry Pi 3:**